donnfelker/example-rails-challenge/README.md

 # Rails Programming Task

 ### In order to be considered for a Rails position, you must complete the following steps.
-*Note: This task should take no longer than 1-2 hours at the most to complete.*
+*Note: This task should take no longer than 1.5-2.5 hours at the most to complete.*

 ### Prerequisites

-- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/) and [MiniTest](http://guides.rubyonrails.org/testing.html) knowledge.
+- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/), [MiniTest](http://guides.rubyonrails.org/testing.html), and [Tailwind CSS](https://tailwindcss.com/) knowledge.

 - You will need to have [Ruby on Rails](http://www.rubyonrails.org/) installed to complete this task.